pointslope/docker-datomic-example/README.md

 # docker-datomic-example

-A sample Dockerfile and configuration demonstrating the use of the [pointslope/datomic-pro-starter](https://registry.hub.docker.com/u/pointslope/datomic-pro-starter/) Docker "base" image. **NEW**: Now also runs a linked container running Datomic Console!
+This repository contains a sample Dockerfile and configuration demonstrating the use of the [pointslope/datomic-pro-starter](https://registry.hub.docker.com/u/pointslope/datomic-pro-starter/) Docker "base" image to run [Datomic Pro Starter Edition](http://www.datomic.com/) and the Datomic Console application in a pair of Docker containers.
+The scripts to download and import the Music Brainz data make this the cleanest and fastest way to start learning Datomic.

 ## Prerequisites